Scholarships and Awards.

 This annual award program offers persons with low vision an opportunity to receive a magnification device.
 Applications are taken each year and 3 to 5 lucky qualified applicants are chosen to receive one of the donated magnification devices.

-If you are interested in this years award you can begin the process by registring an account that will allow you access to the application.
-Please watch for the application opening date.
+If you are interested in this years award you can begin the process by registering an account that will allow you access to the application.
+To create your account please use the "Create new account" in the User Login pannel.
+Follow the instructions after creating your account or your account will be deleted after two days.
+If you need assistance please contact email@example.com.